 Explore it on Goodreads or Amazon.

-Other books by this author include Goodnight Moon
+Other books by this author which I have reviewed include Goodnight Moon

 Part of the Over the Moon children’s picture book series and revolving around Bunny with an emphasis on counting the creatures and objects found in Goodnight Moon, 2.